lizhangecon/lizhangecon.github.io/index.md

 Hi, I am Li Zhang (张力), a Postdoctoral Research Fellow at the [ROCKWOOL Foundation Berlin](https://www.rfberlin.com) (RFBerlin).
 I received my Ph.D. in Economics from [The Chinese University of Hong Kong](https://www.econ.cuhk.edu.hk) (CUHK) and my Bachelor's and Master's Degrees in Economics from [Renmin University of China](https://ae.ruc.edu.cn) (RUC).

-My research interests lie in labor economics, development economics, and economics of education.
+My research interests lie in labor economics, innovation, development economics, and economics of education.

+I will be on the 2025-26 job market.

 **Contact:**